 After Claude’s mother died in 1909, his sisters went to live with their maternal grandparents, Andrew and Lillian Little in Bothwell, Ontario, Canada.
 Sue assumes that Claude stayed with his father, Oscar.
 When Vivian died in 1915, her obituary states that her father and brother were living in Detroit, Michigan, U.S.A.

 Sue states that it is her understanding that Claude lied about his age in order to enlist into the military.

-When the Military Authorities discovered that Claude had lied about his age they made his father sign a declaration of his true age, this was done on 28th August 1918 when he had already served for twelve months in France.
+When the Military Authorities discovered that Claude had lied about his age they made his father sign a declaration of his true age, this was done on 28th August 1918 when he had already served for twelve months.